Armenia–Poland relations: Modern relations

 In June 2020, Poland donated medical items, such as face masks, face shields and hand and face sanitizers, to Armenia, following the outbreak of the COVID-19 pandemic in Armenia.
 In June 2021, Poland donated medical supplies to Armenia to help fight the pandemic, and in November 2021, Poland donated over 200,000 COVID-19 vaccines to Armenia.

+In February 2026, Poland and Armenia signed an agreement on military-technical cooperation between their respective Ministries of Defense of Poland and Armenia.

 Armenian genocide recognition

 In 2005, Poland officially recognized the Armenian genocide.

 Nagorno-Karabakh conflict

 Poland has refrained from taking side and had instead urged Armenia and Azerbaijan to find the way to solve the problem.
 Following the 2020 Nagorno-Karabakh conflict, Armenians in Poland demonstrated in Warsaw demanding Polish President Andrzej Duda to take a firmer hand against Turkey and Azerbaijan.
 In April 2021, Poland sent 3 tons of humanitarian aid to Armenia for the displaced citizens of Artsakh residing in Armenia.
+On 8 August 2025, Poland welcomed the peace agreement signed between Armenia and Azerbaijan and announced its full support for the normalization process of relations between Armenia and Azerbaijan.